dina-web-nrm/mediaserver-module/README.md

 This file outlines all configuration steps starting with a base linux OS.
 It calls a bootstrap script which installs all required OS dependencies along with all other required software and makes settings.

-## Building the server from scratch

-We make use of open source software server software stacks from bitnami to get required software such as web server (apache), application server (django), databases (mysql, psql) in place.

-Then we configure the system so it is becomes turn-key ready.
-And load data.